PapenfussLab/gridss/Readme.md

 --useproperpair|use SAM 'proper pair' flag to determine whether a read pair is discordant.
 Default: use library fragment size distribution to determine read pair concordance
 --concordantreadpairdistribution|portion of read pairs distribution considered concordantly mapped.
 Default: 0.995 --keepTempFiles|keep intermediate files.
 Not recommended except for debugging due to the high disk usage.
 --nojni|do not use JNI native code acceleration libraries (snappy, GKL, ssw, bwa).

 _Warning_: all somatic R scripts treat the first bam file to be the matched normal, and any subsequent as tumour sample.
 If you are doing somatic calling, make sure you follow this convention.

-### grids.sh steps
+### gridss.sh steps

 The following GRIDSS steps can be specified: step|description
 ---|---
 setupreference|Once-off setup generating additional files in the same directory as the reference.
 WARNING: multiple instances of GRIDSS attempting to perform `setupreference` at the same time will result in file corruption.
-Make sure these files are generated before runninng parallel GRIDSS jobs. preprocess|Pre-process input BAM files.
+Make sure these files are generated before running parallel GRIDSS jobs. preprocess|Pre-process input BAM files.
 Can be run per input file. assemble|Perform GRIDSS breakend assembly.
 Can split up across multiple nodes using `--jobindex` and `--jobnodes`. call|Perform variant calling.